packagist/private-packagist-docs/docs/cloud/bitbucket-server-integration.md

 ## Initial Setup

-From the Organization Settings page, select the "Integrations" subtab.
+From the organization settings page, select the "Integrations" subtab.
 Hit the "Add Integration" button on the integrations listing page to get to the form below.
-To setup a Bitbucket Data Center / Server integration with Private Packagist start by selecting "Bitbucket Data Center / Server" as the platform and enter the URL of your on-premise Bitbucket Server into the base URL field as seen in the example below.
+To set up a Bitbucket Data Center / Server integration with Private Packagist start by selecting "Bitbucket Data Center / Server" as the platform and enter the URL of your on-premise Bitbucket Server into the base URL field as seen in the example below.

 ![Packagist Setup](/Resources/public/img/docs/integration-setup/cloud/bitbucket-server-01-packagist-setup.png)